Tight Fine-Grained Bounds for Direct Access on Join Queries: Hardness of Set Disjointness

+Using a union bound over all $O(T\log^2(n))$ instances $\I_{\ell, j}$, we get that with high probability none of the $U_{\ell, j}$ will have more than $\Theta(n^\theta)$ elements.
+So in the remainder of this proof, we assume that this is the case (if we ever encounter a universe that is too large in the subsampling, we simply let the algorithm fail; since the probability is small, this is not a problem for the success probability).

-Note that in expectation the number of surviving universe elements in $\I_{\ell,j}$ is $|U| \cdot 2^{-\ell} \le n / T = O(n^\theta)$.
-By a basic Chernoff bound, the same also holds with high probability.
-Hence, we can use the assumed algorithm for \pb{Unique-$k$-Set-Intersection} to preprocess all instances $\mathcal{I}_{\ell, j}$.
-Then, given a query we run the algorithm for \pb{Unique-$k$-Set-Intersection} on all instances $\I_{\ell,j}$, filter out $\bot$-answers and any other answers that do not lie in the true intersection, remove duplicates, and return up to $T$ of the remaining answers.
+After the subsampling, we use the assumed algorithm for \pb{Unique-$k$-Set-Intersection} to preprocess all instances $\mathcal{I}_{\ell, j}$.
+Then, given a query $(j_1, \ldots, j_k)$, we run the algorithm for \pb{Unique-$k$-Set-Intersection} on all instances $\I_{\ell,j}$, filter out $\bot$-answers, remove duplicates, and return up to $T$ of the remaining answers.

 Let us analyze this algorithm.
 Since we filter out wrong answers, all answers we return are correct.
 It remains to show that with good probability we return enough answers.
 To this end, fix a query and assume that the instance $\mathcal{I}$ has $r>0$ answers for that query.
 Pick $\ell$ such that $r+T\in [2^{\ell-1}, 2^{\ell}]$ and consider what happens in the queries on the instances $\mathcal{I}_{\ell, j}$.
 For every answer $v$, consider the event $\mathcal{E}_v$ that $v$ is isolated by instance $\mathcal{I}_{\ell,j}$, that is, $v$ survives the subsampling, but none of the other $r-1$ solutions survive the subsampling.
 This event has probability